ultimatemember/docs-v3/src/um-stripe/article/1619-how-many-subscriptions-a-user-can-subscribe-to.md

 ---
 ---
 # Stripe FAQ - How Many Subscriptions a User Can Subscribe to?
  A customer or user can only subscribe to a single one-time or subscription plan.
 You may add multiple subscriptions to a customer via <strong>S</strong><strong>tripe &gt; Customer &gt; Subscriptions</strong>, but this will mess up the role assignment of users on your site.
+Currently the UM Stripe Extension limits the subscription to one email per subscription and requires the use of a unique and valid email address for each subscription.
+Read the  [Subscription Limit: One Subscription Per Email Address](/docs-v3/um-stripe/article/1898-subscription-limit-one-subscription-per-email-address)